SandraAnildas/Quinn_Main_Project_2019/data/data.md

 - Book an appoinment
 - I need an appointment
 - I need an appointment
+- I need an appointment
+- I need an appointment
+- I need an appointment

+## intent:bad
+- pretty bad
+- not good enough
+- that was lame
+- that was terrible
+- it is bad
+- that's bad
+- this is bad
+- not good
+- I'm afraid it's bad
+- no it's bad
+- that was awful
+- bad
+- so bad
+- this is too bad
+- terrible
+- horrible
+- horrific
+- abysmal
+- it's bad
+- no good
+- that was bad
+- that was horrible
+- that's lame
+- that's not good
+- that's terrible
+- that's too bad
+- this is not good
+- too bad
+- very bad
+- bad girl
+- it's not good
+- not so good
+- it's very bad
+- it's too bad

+## intent:birthday
+- your birth date
+- when is your birthday
+- when do you celebrate your birthday
+- when do you have birthday
+- date of your birthday
+- when were you born
+- what's your birthday
+- When were you born?
+- Birthdate?
+- Wen is ur birthday?
+- when is your b'day
+- when do you have your b'day
+- when is your bday
+- when is ur bday
+- Tell me your birthday
+- ur birth date
+- when is ur birthday
+- when do u celebrate your birthday
+- when do u have birthday
+- date of ur birthday
+- when were u born?
+- what's ur birthday
+- When were u born?

 ## intent:boring
 - you are boring